 Neuromarketing applies the learning of neuroscience and behavior to marketing.
-Really, all marketing should contain aspects of neuroscience and behaviorism at this point.
+Really, all marketing and especially chamber marketing should contain aspects of neuroscience and behaviorism at this point.
 We should be doing everything in our powers to observe member actions to realize their preferences.

 But who has the time?